Scranton School for Deaf and Hard-of-Hearing Children: Campus

 In 2010, The Scranton School purchased a 100-acre property in South Abington Township from the Lourdesmont school.
 Academic services remained at the Scranton campus until the 2010/2011 school year while all residential services moved to the South Abington Township campus.
 The Barbara Graham Residence was renovated in July 2010.
 It houses residential students during the school week.

 A full-scale renovation of the new campus took place during the 2010/2011 school year.
 Renovations were completed in time for the 2011/2012 school year.
 A second renovation occurred during the summer of 2012.
 The second floor of the building was renovated which includes the Weinberg Wing, Art Room, Playroom, and a Synergistic Science Lab.
 A playground was also added that summer.
 Some of these renovations were funded through donations.

 Leadership

 The School is part of the Programs of The Western Pennsylvania School for the Deaf (WPSD).
-Led by chief executive officer Dr. Steven E. Farmer, the Programs of WPSD made it the largest provider of deaf education services in the Commonwealth of Pennsylvania.
+Led by Superintendent Kevin McDonough, the Programs of WPSD made it the largest provider of deaf education services in the Commonwealth of Pennsylvania.

-The Principal of The Scranton School is Dean Pettinato.
+The Principal of The Scranton School is Sarah Briggs.